hydephp/develop/docs/architecture-concepts/automatic-routing.md

 ### Accessing routes

-Each route in your site is represented by a Route object.
-It's very easy to get a Route object instance from the Router's index.
+Each route in your site is represented by a PageRoute object.
+It's very easy to get a PageRoute object instance from the Router's index.
-There are a few ways to do this, but most commonly you'll use the Routes facade's `get()` method where you provide a route key, and it will return the Route object.
+There are a few ways to do this, but most commonly you'll use the Routes facade's `get()` method where you provide a route key, and it will return the PageRoute object.
 The route key is generally `<page-output-directory/page-identifier>`.
 Here are some examples:

 ```php
 // Source file: _pages/index.md/index.blade.php